The Pulse of K-Entertainment

 Did all 13 SEVENTEEN members renew with Pledis Entertainment?

 Yes.
-All 13 SEVENTEEN members renewed with Pledis Entertainment, and the news was revealed during the group's April 5, 2026 encore concert finale at Incheon Asiad Main Stadium before being confirmed in Korean media reports on April 6.
-It marks another full-group renewal for a team that debuted in May 2015 and remains one of HYBE's most reliable touring and album acts.
+All 13 SEVENTEEN members renewed with Pledis Entertainment, and the news was revealed during the group's April 5, 2026 encore concert finale at Incheon Asiad Main Stadium before Korean media confirmed it on April 6.
+It marks another full-group renewal for a team that debuted in May 2015 and still operates at top-tier touring and album scale.

 Is this SEVENTEEN's second contract renewal with Pledis?

 Yes.
 This is SEVENTEEN's second full-group contract renewal with Pledis Entertainment.
 The members first renewed early in 2021, then agreed to another extension in April 2026 as the group entered its 11th year.
-Very few large K-pop groups keep every member aligned across two full renewal cycles, which is why this deal stands out across the industry.
+Very few large idol groups keep every member aligned through two full renewal cycles, which is why this move stands out across the industry.

 Are SEVENTEEN still promoting while some members are in the military?

 Yes.
-SEVENTEEN are still active even with Jeonghan, Wonwoo, Hoshi, and Woozi currently in military service.
+SEVENTEEN are still active even with Jeonghan, Wonwoo, Hoshi, and Woozi currently serving.
 The group recently closed its NEW_ encore concerts at Incheon Asiad Main Stadium, and Pledis said future plans will continue across full-group promotions, subunits, and solo schedules.
-The renewal signals that enlistment has changed the calendar, not the group's long-term structure.
+The renewal shows enlistment has changed the calendar, but not the group's long-term structure.

-Why is SEVENTEEN's renewal with Pledis a big deal?
+Why is SEVENTEEN's renewal with Pledis such a big deal?

-SEVENTEEN's renewal matters because full-group extensions are difficult for any idol act, and they are even rarer once a team reaches its second contract cycle and military service begins affecting schedules.
-Keeping all 13 members with Pledis preserves one of K-pop's strongest touring, album, and fandom businesses.
+SEVENTEEN's renewal matters because full-group extensions are rare, and they become even rarer once a team reaches its second contract cycle and military service starts affecting schedules.
+Keeping all 13 members with Pledis protects one of K-pop's strongest touring, album, and fandom businesses.
 It also gives HYBE unusual continuity with a veteran act that still performs at stadium scale.

 Share This Article